-You can also add pages by selecting a page in the page palette and control-dragging above it or below it in the page palette until you see a horizontal line between pages.
+You can also add pages by selecting a page in the page palette and control-dragging (on a Mac) or control-alt-dragging (on a PC) above it or below it in the page palette until you see a horizontal line between pages.
 The new page will be inserted between those pages; it will use the page template from the dragged page.
 If you drop it on an existing page, the new page will be added after that page.